Cool Hand Luke: Florida prison

 Pearce, a merchant seaman who later became a counterfeiter and safe cracker, wrote the novel Cool Hand Luke about his experiences working on a chain gang while serving in a Florida prison.
-He sold the story to Warner Bros. for $80,000 and received another $15,000 to write the screenplay.
-After working in television for over a decade, Rosenberg chose it to make it his directorial debut in cinema.
-He took the idea to Jalem Productions, owned by Jack Lemmon.
-Since Pearce had no experience writing screenplays, his draft was reworked by Frank Pierson.
-Conrad Hall was hired as the cinematographer, while Paul Newman's brother, Arthur, was hired as the unit production manager.
-Newman's biographer Marie Edelman Borden wrote that the "tough, honest" script drew together threads from earlier movies, especially Hombre, Newman's earlier film of 1967.
-Rosenberg altered the script's original ending, adding "an upbeat ending that would reprise Luke's (and Newman's) trademark smile."
+A contemporary source states that he sold the story to Warner Bros. for $80,000 and received another $15,000 to write the screenplay.
+After working in television for over a decade, director Rosenberg chose it to make it his directorial debut in cinema.
+He took the idea to Jalem Productions, actor Jack Lemmon's independent film production company.